OpenBB-finance/OpenBB/website/content/platform/usage/intros/econometrics.md

 | expersq    | int64    |
 | occupation | int64    |

 The dataset is now properly configured to allow for proper panel regressions.
-The Econometrics SDK supports the following regression techniques.
+The Econometrics Platform supports the following regression techniques.

 | Path                      |                                                            Description |
 | :------------------------ | ---------------------------------------------------------------------: |